simonsobs-uk/data-centre/docs/user/pipeline/5-interactive/1-classad-interactive.md

 :::

 :::{note}
+The interactive job started in a worker node is in a blank state.
+I.e. it does not see the same `HOME` as in the submit node `vm77`.
-Right now there is not much you can do with this interactive nodes as you have no access to `HOME`, no software environment loaded, and no data.
-Any of the software deployment methods or data I/O mentioned later can be applied here.
+Any of the software deployment methods or data I/O mentioned earlier can be applied here, such as the grid storage system and CVMFS.
 :::

 ## Explanation